ianbasinger/python_dns_file/README.md

 # experimental file storage and retrieval system implemented over dns to explore the protocol, data encoding

-implemented an experimental dns based file storage and retrieval system using txt records base64 encoding, chunking, metadata discovery, and client side reassembly with integrity verification. designed around dns size limits and query rate considerations
+this is an experimental dns based file storage and retrieval system using txt records base64 encoding, chunking, metadata discovery, and client side reassembly with integrity verification. designed around dns size limits and query rate considerations